06 October 2009

 Lined with bitumen in December 2007

-And we filled it with municipal water.
+We filled it with municipal water.
 Pristine drinking water.
 About 18,000 litres.
 Averaged out over the year, for laundry (grey water reused on garden), living, and topping up pond – we use about 1,000 litres a day.
 Imagine a row of one thousand one litre plastic bottles, of treated municipal drinking water.
 Every day, and that is just for these two green adults.
 (There have been some heated discussions about this pond.
-To be honest, full on rows – I say, waste of water, he says, we are supporting wildlife)
+I say, waste of water, he says, we are supporting wildlife)

 2 comments: